What to know about Clubhouse, the new invite-only chat app

 You can only receive an invite to Clubhouse from an existing user, who has just a few to extend.
 The invitation will come from their app and appear in the form of a text message with a link to an in-app sign-up page.
 For those who want to join but don’t know any users, there is a waitlist available.

-In addition, only iPhone users have the ability to download the app.
+When it first launched, only iPhone users had the ability to download the app.

-But that will change soon.
+But that is changing.
 According to a recent blog post, Davison and Smith are working to further open the app to users across the globe.
 Doing so largely depends on funding from investors, of whom there are close to 200.
 In January of 2021, the app raised $100 million, raising its post-money valuation to $1 billion.

-According to Davison, they plan to use the money to launch an Android app, keep its servers up, improve discovery, and invest in creators.
+According to Davison, they planned to use the money to launch an Android app, keep its servers up, improve discovery, and invest in creators.
+And, on May 9th, 2021, Clubhouse announced that its Android app is available in the United States and will begin rolling out in more areas soon.

 Can I market my business on Clubhouse?